guarnio/gluster-kubernetes/README.md

 on IRC channels in #gluster and #heketi at freenode network.

 And, of course, you are always welcomed to reach us via Issues and Pull Requests on GitHub.

+### Additional Nodes by MG

+1. topoloy file: on manager "node[]" should be repaced by the actual node name, "storage" must be an ip address.
+VG and LV will bre created on the specified device.
+2. Do I need guster packages (rpm) installed on the nodes?
+3. deploy running "./gk-deploy -g --admin-key password --user-key password -y"
+4. get the cli (https://github.com/heketi/heketi) and access to the API configuring the variable "HEKETI_CLI_SERVER", for instance 'export HEKETI_CLI_SERVER="http://10.38.0.1:8080"', then running: heketi-client/bin/heketi-cli node list  --user admin --secret password.
+Get the url from the service